PRICE OF PROPERTY VALUATIONS

 |Value of Property||Basic Tariff||Additional to Basic Tariff|

-2. The tariff fee shall be increased by 20% subject to a maximum or R65-10 for every separate or continuous appraisement…. including the completion of any prescribed form.
+2. The tariff fee must be increased by 20% subject to a maximum or R100.00 for every separate or continuous appraisement when an appraiser values any property and the Master or the Commissioner for SARS desires particulars of the property including the completion of any prescribed form.

 Amendment to Regulation 10: In respect of transport allowance: R3-50 per kilometre